accpires/AnaPires/README.md

 </summary>
 <br>

+###### <span style="color:grey"> September 2021 </span>
-International Day of the Microorganism 2021, Coimbra (Portugal) September 2021
+International Day of the Microorganism 2021, Coimbra (Portugal)
-•	Participation on the exhibition of “Pet Microorganisms” within the commemorations of the International Day of the Microorganism 2021 in Coimbra, a collaboration with the Exploratory - Coimbra Live Science Center and the Portuguese Society of Microbiology, patronized by FEMS (Department of Life Sciences, University of Coimbra)
+   *	Participation on the exhibition of “Pet Microorganisms” within the commemorations of the International Day of the Microorganism 2021 in Coimbra, a collaboration with the Exploratory - Coimbra Live Science Center and the Portuguese Society of Microbiology, patronized by FEMS (Department of Life Sciences, University of Coimbra)

+###### <span style="color:grey"> September 2020 </span>
-International Day of the Microorganism 2020, Coimbra (Portugal) September 2020
+International Day of the Microorganism 2020, Coimbra (Portugal)
-•	Participation on the exhibition of “Pet Microorganisms” within the commemorations of the International Day of the Microorganism 2020 in Coimbra, a collaboration with the Exploratory - Coimbra Live Science Center and the Portuguese Society of Microbiology, patronized by FEMS (Department of Life Sciences, University of Coimbra)
+   *	Participation on the exhibition of “Pet Microorganisms” within the commemorations of the International Day of the Microorganism 2020 in Coimbra, a collaboration with the Exploratory - Coimbra Live Science Center and the Portuguese Society of Microbiology, patronized by FEMS (Department of Life Sciences, University of Coimbra)

+###### <span style="color:grey"> July 2019 </span>
 Research Summit 2019, Aveiro (Portugal)
-July 2019
-•	Oral presentation: “Comparison of bacterial communities in sponge, sediment and water biotopes in the Indo-Pacific region” at University of Aveiro
+   *	Oral presentation: “Comparison of bacterial communities in sponge, sediment and water biotopes in the Indo-Pacific region” at University of Aveiro

 Class “Archaea in the Environment”, Aveiro (Portugal) October 2017